 About Castell de Bellver

-Castell de Bellver or “Bellver Castle” is a striking completely round fourteenth century citadel near Palma in Majorca.
-Set high atop the bay of Palma, it comes as little surprise that the Catalan name “Castell de Bellver” translates as “The castle with a lovely view”.
+Castell de Bellver or Bellver Castle is a striking completely round 14th century citadel near Palma in Majorca.
+Set high atop the bay of Palma on a wooded hill, it comes as little surprise that the Catalan name Castell de Bellver translates as ‘the castle with a lovely view’.

 Discover the best Historic Sites in Spain, from Seville Cathedral to Girona Arab Baths and more, includes an interactive map of Spanish cultural locations and monuments.